vmware-archive/nsxraml/md-version/nsxvapi.md

 ### /4.0/edges/{edgeId}/vnics
 Working With Edge Services Gateway Interfaces
 ----
-See *Working with NSX Edge* for descriptions of parameters used to configure Edge Service Gateway interfaces.
+See *Working With NSX Edge* for descriptions of parameters used to configure Edge Service Gateway interfaces.

 * **post** *(secured)*: Add an interface or sub interface.